edwhisnant/lichen-comparative-genomics/masking-tests/README.md

 There are three main types of maskings:

 1. Hard-masking: repetitive sequences are replaced with `N` or `X`.
-Here you are losing information about the sequences, due to nucleotides being replaced.
+Here you are losing information about the sequences, due to nucleotides being replaced with unknowns.
+This is the most strict masking procedure.

 2. Soft-masking: repetitive sequences are replaced with lower-case versions of the letters.
 Here, information is retained after masking.

-3. Unmasked: The genomes represent all of the assembled nuceotides, unchanged.
+3. Unmasked: The genomes represent all of the assembled nuceotides unchanged.

 *RepeatMasker* has other options, including options to soft-mask and to skip low-complexity regions.